My Choice Software Review: A Detailed Look

 On the other hand, OEM/OEI licenses can’t be moved from one machine to the next.
 If you install Office 2019 on your current laptop and it dies next week, you can’t transfer the license to your new laptop.

-On Trustpilot, My Choice Software had more than 3,900 reviews averaging 4.5 stars.
-The most recent reviews of the site were either five stars or one star.
+On Trustpilot, it had more than 3,900 reviews averaging 4.5 stars.
 Common praises from customers focused on excellent customer service, whereas negatives noted that the activation key they received did not work or an order was never delivered.

-The company’s Yelp reviews are more negative, averaging 2.5 stars from more than 50 reviews at the time of publishing.
+The company’s Yelp reviews are more negative, averaging 2.5 stars from more than 50 reviews.

-The complaints on this site focused on two things: activations not working or a $9.99 “maintenance fee” My Choice Software charged each month.
+The complaints on Yelp focused on two things: activations not working or a $9.99 “maintenance fee” My Choice Software charged each month.

-We dug into this matter a bit, talked with and online chat representative and discovered this fee is actually the monthly fee that Microsoft charges for a Home (multiple computer) subscription to Microsoft Office 365, the cloud version of their popular software.
+We dug into this matter and discovered this fee is actually the monthly fee that Microsoft charges for a Home subscription to Microsoft Office 365, the cloud version of their popular software.

-Based on our research, there is clear evidence that My Choice Software offers the best prices for personal, home and student software (Office 365 not included).
+My Choice Software offers the best prices for personal, home, and student software (Office 365 not included).

-Therefore, we think this is a good destination for you if you want to save money on your next Microsoft software purchase.
+This is a good destination for you if you want to save money on your next Microsoft software purchase.
 Remember, though, that the downloadable activation keys (the cheapest option) are only good for one machine.
-So, if you buy the downloadable Office 2019 Home and Student version for your current computer, it is stuck with that computer.

 The one way to get around this is to sign up for Office 365, which is a cloud-based version of office that you can access from any web browser.